 Instructions

-- Begin by setting your oven to 325 degrees.
+- Begin by preheating your oven to 325 °F.

 - To a large dutch oven, add your vegetable oil and set to medium/high heat.

-- To the same pot, add your vegetables and cook for 5-7 minutes, stirring often.
-Once veggies are softened slightly, add your garlic and saute for an additional 2 minutes.
+- To the same pot, reduce the heat to low/medium and add your carrots, celery, and yellow onion and sauté for 5-7 minutes.
+Once the veggies have softened, add your garlic and cinnamon and sauté for an additional 2 minutes.

 - Deglaze your pan with the red wine, scraping whatever bits remain on the bottom of the pan.
 Bring the wine to a boil for 1 minute and then reduce the heat to low and let simmer for 5-7 minutes, or until the wine has thickened and reduced by half.

-- Add your beef broth and bring to a simmer.
+- Add your beef broth (start with 5 cups) and bring to a simmer.

-- Add your braised short ribs onto a bed of mashed potatoes or polenta and top with lots of that broth.
+- Add your braised short ribs onto a bed of mashed potatoes or polenta and top with lots of the braising liquid/au jus.

 Nutrition information is automatically calculated, so should only be used as an approximation.